Nebul4s/portfolio/README.md

 3/5.
 Data from the asynchronous call is displayed on the webpage.

 !!NOTE!!
-To preview the fetch that i only implemented for grading you need to click on a project card on the page which opens the extended view and use the search with a city
+To preview the fetch that i only implemented for grading you need to click on a project card on the "Projects" section which opens the extended view and then use the search with a country/city name

 fetchData.js line 24
 ```bash